mnitchev/dotfiles/nvim/README.md

 ### tpope's vim-unimpaired

 See https://github.com/tpope/vim-unimpaired/blob/master/doc/unimpaired.txt, or
-`:h unimpaired' for a full list.
+`:h unimpaired` for a full list.
 Here are some notable mappings.

 | Key combo  | Description                                                        |
 | ---------- | ------------------------------------------------------------------ |